 b) OAM: provides the overall data volume for the gNB;

-Editor note: It is FFS whether OAM can provide cell level energy consumption information at the gNB(s).

 c) UPF: provides the overall data volume of the UPF;

 d) UPF: provides the data volume for the QoS flow or the SDF.

 4) The new functionality determines the E2E energy consumption based on energy consumption per the granularities above at serving NF (i.e. NG-RAN and UPF).